-SB 166 passed the Senate Agriculture & Natural Resources Committee on Thursday, March 25th, and was amended to remove the state responsibility and large wildland fire fund created in the bill.
-The state budget would not be able to support the creation of this new fund this fiscal year, but the Joint Budget Committee may consider a state emergency fund as a feasible alternative to make funding available for various disasters the state may encounter in the future.
+Budget Committee may consider a state emergency reserve fund as an alternative to make funding available for various disasters the state may encounter in the future.
 The bill now awaits a hearing in the Senate Appropriations Committee.

-Position: Support Sponsor: Sen. Rankin & Fenberg, Rep. McCluskie & Will

-SB21-170, Wildland Fire Mitigation Cooperative Electric Association

-SB 170 is being brought forward by the Colorado Rural Electric Association (CREA), and requires electric cooperatives (coops) to file wildfire mitigation plans with the Public Utilities Commission (PUC) every three years.
+Position: Support Sponsor: Sen. Rankin & Fenberg, Rep. McCluskie & Will SB21-170, Wildland Fire Mitigation Cooperative Electric Association SB 170 is being brought forward by the Colorado Rural Electric Association (CREA), and requires electric cooperatives (coops) to file wildfire mitigation plans with the Public Utilities Commission (PUC) every three years.
 The bill specifies what needs to be included in the plan, and requires coops to annually report on the implementation of that plan in exchange for liability protection.

-The bill also gives co-ops more authority to manage vegetation, by allowing them to remove vegetation outside of their right-of-way that they determine to be a hazard, or as they determine to be necessary to continue the safe operation of their facilities following a major weather or emergency event.
+The bill also gives coops more authority to manage vegetation, by allowing them to remove vegetation outside of their right-of-way that they determine to be a hazard, or as they determine to be necessary to continue the safe operation of their facilities following a major weather or emergency event.
 The bill releases coops from liability if a landowner prevents a coop from removing hazard vegetation outside of the right-of-way, or if a coop is denied access to their right-of-way on land owned by a local government for the purpose of managing vegetation.
-The bill requires the coop to provide notice to the landowner if it is removing hazard vegetation outside of its right-of-way, unless the removal of the hazard vegetation is necessary to continue the safe operation of the coop's facilities.
+The bill requires the coop to provide notice to the landowner if it is removing hazard vegetation outside of the right-of-way or is necessary to continue the safe operation of the coop's facilities.
+SB 170 will be heard in the Senate Transportation & Energy Committee tomorrow, April 6th, and two amendments are prepared.
+The first would remove provisions of the bill (1) authorizing coops to manage vegetation outside of their easement, (2) releasing coops from liability when landowners fail to control vegetation on their land surrounding coop easements, (3) requiring coops to file and implement wildland fire protection plans (making this optional).
+The second amendment provides belt and suspenders language to ensure liability would not be transferred to local governments.
+Position: Support with Amendments Sponsor: Sen. Hisey & Ginal, Rep. Arndt & Lynch